 - Hormonal changes

 If you want to overcome psoriasis, you can see great improvements by following a healthy and healing psoriasis diet.

 Conventional Treatment vs. Natural Treatment of Psoriasis

 Psoriasis is believed to be an autoimmune disease in which the body mistakenly detects its own tissue as foreign and attacks itself.
 When it comes to conventional treatment, doctors take into consideration how serious your case is, the type of psoriasis and the size of the psoriasis patches.
 Doctors will often switch conventional treatments if one isn’t effective, you have a bad reaction or if it stops working all together.
 (6)

 Conventional treatment is often difficult, and currently the most common remedies are retinoids or immunosuppressant drugs.
 The latter are often steroids or cyclosporin, which come with concerning side effects even if they’re effective in treating psoriasis.

 Topical treatment is very common and involves applying a cream or ointment to the problem areas.
-Another conventional option is light therapy, which uses a combination of natural ultraviolet light from the sun and artificial ultraviolet light.
+Another conventional option is light therapy, also called phototherapy, which uses a combination of natural ultraviolet light from the sun and artificial ultraviolet light.
 PUVA is a form of light therapy treatment that uses a combination of a drug that makes skin more sensitive to light and exposure to ultraviolet A light.

 When psoriasis is severe, doctors will likely use systemic treatment, which means prescription drugs or medicine given through a shot.
-Combination therapy for psoriasis uses topical, light and systemic treatments in unison, all of which come with side effects that a natural remedy like a psoriasis diet does not.
+Combination therapy for psoriasis uses topical, phototherapy and systemic treatments in unison, all of which come with side effects that a natural remedy like a psoriasis diet does not.